sridhar-rg/crispr-design-depletion-dnaseq/README.md

 ### Step 1: Preparing the reference genome(s):

 There are many scenarios where CRISPR depletion can be used in DNA sequencing applications.
-I am going to explain three out of the many I have used this pipeline.
+I am going to explain two out of the many I have used this pipeline.

-#### Genotyping Studies:
+#### Plant Genotyping Studies:

+Goal:

+Design a CRISPR-based depletion method that can be incorporated in DNA sequencing libraries that:
+1. Deplete non-functional elements (e.g. repetitive elements, LTRs, SINEs) of the genome
+2. Conserve / protect genetic and other functional elements

-In these applications, the researcher's goal is to do DNA sequencing at lower depth (typically 2-5x, depending upon cost barriers).
-The goal, as I understand, is to redistribute sequencing *real estate* so that the dataset points at a higher resolution on genetic and other functional elements in the genome.
-Additionally, some researchers prefer to pool sequencing libraries from different samples after library preparation.
-Jumpcode Genomics has a specific method they prescribe to do this - however, this is out of the scope of what I am trying to convey here.
+In these applications, sequencing is performed at lower depth (typically 2-5x, depending upon the ploidy and cost barriers).
+The goal is to redistribute sequencing coverage so that the dataset have a higher resolution on genetic and other functional elements in the genome.

-As a bioinformatician, if you are designing the gRNAs for depletion in this application, make sure you download a complete-(ish) reference genome.
-Most genomics labs working on plant species have their own reference genome assemblies that are often better than what you would find in NCBI FTP.
-Researchers will also have intervals or GFF files of genes on which they are interested in studying variants.
+As a bioinformatician, make sure you download a complete-(ish) reference genome for the plant.
+Some genomics labs working on plant species have their own reference genome assemblies that are often better than what you would find in NCBI FTP.
+Researchers will also have intervals or GFF files of genes they are interested.
 When available use a GFF file, and convert it to a BED file.
 If possible, remove intronic regions.
 Depending on the sequencing technology, I recommend protecting ends of the exons (a simple bedtools slop should do this for you).
 The pipeline refers to this file as protected regions (interchangeably).

+Additionally, some researchers prefer to pool sequencing libraries from different samples after library preparation.
+Jumpcode Genomics has a specific method they prescribe to do this - however, this is out of the scope of what I am trying to convey here.

+#### Metagenomics Analysis of Complex Human Tissue Types:

+Goal:

+The CRISPR-based depletion method you are designing should:
+1. Deplete, as much as possible, the human-derived DNA molecules in the library (with high specificity)
+2. Enrich the nucleic acid molecules originating from microbial organisms

+The taxonomy IDs of microorganisms are available and organized based on the human tissue-type they can be detected in many databases (e.g. mBodyMap, HOMD etc.).
+You can use `assembly_summary_refseq.txt` from [NCBI](http://ftp.ncbi.nlm.nih.gov/genomes/refseq/assembly_summary_refseq.txt) to script querying taxonomy IDs and the links to download their reference genome files.

+A trickery that I use is to make a concatenated reference genome consisting of the human reference (hg38) and the genomes of microbes I download.
+You can use the entire human chromosome BEDs as regions that you can deplete.
+The entirety of the microbial genomes are the ones that will need to be protected.

+For other applications, you can use similar methodology to arrive at a starting point for the design.

 Important Notes: